John Mayer Doesn’t Want To Mess Up Again, But Still Does With New Music Video

 John Mayer has caused his share of controversy over the years.
 He has a long history of dating some of Hollywood’s most beautiful women.
 He has admitted that he’s made mistakes – some in his personal life, and others in his professional life.
 John is, however, defending the video for his new song “Still Feel Like Your Man,” which is said to be about Katy Perry.
-Though the video hasn’t been released, it’s already raising eyebrows.
+Although the video hasn’t been released, it’s already raising eyebrows.

-In an interview with The New York Times, the video shows a woman wearing a geisha outfit, two people wearing panda costumes, and a large bamboo forest.
-The concept for the video has received backlash on social media for falling under cultural appropriation, when white artists use elements of other cultures without acknowledging the historical meanings that it has within that culture.
+In an interview with the New York Times, the video shows a woman wearing a geisha outfit, two people wearing panda costumes, and a large bamboo forest.
+The concept for the video has received backlash on social media for falling under cultural appropriation, which is when white artists use elements of other cultures without acknowledging the historical meanings that it has within that culture.

 “I think we are as sensitive as we could possibly be,” Mayer argued.
 “It was discussed at every juncture.
 Part of cultural appropriation is blindness… I’m on the right side of the line because it’s an idea for the video that has a very multiethnic casting, and nobody who is white or non-Asian is playing an Asian person.”